One tree at a time: Canada’s forests

 Canada’s forests are special places of irreplaceable beauty and significant biodiversity.
 They are an important part of every Canadian’s life.
 Forests purify water, regulate and cool climate, absorb atmospheric carbon dioxide, produce oxygen and provide habitat and shelter for countless species.
 In fact, more than half of Canada is forested, and we have a responsibility to protect our country's forests.

+Since 1962, the Nature Conservancy of Canada (NCC) has helped directly protect over one million acres (over 406,739 hectares) of forested habitat across Canada.
 There are eight different forest types across Canada.
-The Nature Conservancy of Canada (NCC) works in each of these, and each has its own unique characteristics and needs:
+That's larger than the combined areas of Montreal, Toronto, Winnipeg, Calgary and Vancouver.
+NCC works in each of these, and each has its own unique characteristics and needs: